swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

 While this is quite labor intensive and boilerplate heavy, it is intentional that detached tasks never carry any of their legacy around with them.
-So if a detached task really has to carry some information, it should to so explicitly.
+So if a detached task really has to carry some information, it should do so explicitly.

 At the same time, the new `async` (naming pending, perhaps `send` (?!)) operation _does_ inherit all of the following properties of the creating task: execution context, task priority, and task-local values.